gearoenix/gearoenix/README.md

 - Run it!
 - There are some build scripts like `linux-build.sh` it helps you to find your path.
-- However, If you had problem you can contact me.
+- However, If you have problem with its build you can contact me.

 ## Design pattern
 - Code design and design patterns of the project are based on modern C++.